 Best Airbnb in Atlanta: Themed flat in a prime location

 There are some great Airbnbs in Atlanta.
 Get set up slap bang in the middle of downtown with this cool, art-deco apartment.
 Given its location (you literally could not be more central) this place is an absolute bargain, even more so when splitting the bill 2 ways.
 Perfect for those looking to enjoy the city centre day and night.
+This is certainly one of the best vacation rentals in Georgia.

 Best Budget Option in Atlanta: Stonehurst Place

 Thanks to its great location this elegant bed and breakfast is the perfect base for your time in Atlanta.
 It has a number of great features, including a concierge service, a library and free wifi throughout.
 Each room is outfitted with modern amenities.
-All of this combined makes it our pick for the best budget option in Atlanta.
+All of this combined makes it our pick for the best budget accommodation in Atlanta.

 Best Hotel in Atlanta: Hyatt Place Atlanta Downtown

 The Hyatt Place Downtown gets our vote for the best hotel in Atlanta.
 It has spacious rooms, large beds, and a delicious on-site restaurant.
-Centrally located in the heart of the city, this three-star hotel has restaurants, bars, clubs, and museums right on its doorstep.
+Centrally located in the heart of the city, this three-star hotel has restaurants, bars, clubs and museums right on its doorstep.

 Romantic Things to Do in Atlanta